Kid Willson

-Frank Hoxie "Kid" Willson (November 3, 1895 – April 17, 1964) was a professional baseball player.
+Frank Hoxie "Kid" Willson (November 3, 1895 – April 17, 1964) was an American professional baseball player.
 He played parts of two seasons in Major League Baseball nine years apart, in 1918 and 1927, both for the Chicago White Sox.
 He was primarily used as a pinch hitter, appearing just twice in the field, once as a left fielder and once as a center fielder, among his eleven major league games.